 An example of a typical centerboard would be a keel you see on small sailing dinghies - a board that goes into a slit in the hull's bottom and can be taken out completely, depending on your needs.

 Now to help you with your decision - this isn't a matter of better or worse.
 While fixed keels are kind of the standard, and tend to offer the best performance and convenience, the need for those with variable depth arose from the need for less draft.

 Because performance and convenience do nothing for you if your boat runs aground and can't move.

-Get the full keel type overview
+Get the full picture on keel design